 - Do not move until the main quake ceases.

 - Secure a way to evacuate the premises.

 - Evacuate on foot.

 Protect yourself by sheltering under a table.
 If there is no place to hide, protect your head with a pillow or a cushion.

 After the main shock calms down, immediately turn off the gas appliances as well as heating appliances.
 Anything that could cause a fire should be turned off.

-Before you leave the house, make sure you shut off the gas supply valve as well as the circuit breaker.
+Before you leave the house, make sure you shut off the gas supply valve as well as the circuit breaker, in order to prevent fires.
 If you are in a building, always use the stairs to evacuate.
 You should not use elevators.